Emmanuek5/react-express/docs/state.md

-# State Management Module
+# State Management Module (Unified with Hooks)

 The state management module provides a reactive state management system for React Express applications.
-It enables real-time state synchronization between the client and server, with automatic DOM updates and subscription capabilities.
+It is now unified with `ReactExpress.hooks`, so calls to `ReactExpress.setState/getState/subscribe/batchUpdate` delegate to the hooks store and event bus.
+This ensures consistent behavior, two-way bindings, formatter support, and effect/memo reactivity across the app.

+Note:
+- The legacy `data-type` attribute remains supported for back-compat.
+- Prefer `data-format` with the formatter registry for display control.

 ## Features